 The terrain can be very impressive and the size and scale difficult to appreciate.
 The aircraft is a very small dot in the landscape.
 Make sure to study current charts during preflight.
 Make a mental picture of your route and the land you will fly over.
 If the weather goes bad, you must know if a certain pass will take you to lower terrain.
 An adage comes to mind: do not fly up an valley you have not previously flown down.

 Another valley danger presents itself in the form of high voltage wires.
 These hang across and over ridges into the valley, so be careful when flying below the ridge line.
-Plan your route according to terrain, following ridges and in up-flowing air whenever possible.
-If in doubt: get instruction from someone familiar and in low and high level navigation in mountains.
+Plan your route according to terrain, following ridges and in upflowing air whenever possible.
+If in doubt: get instruction from someone familiar and in low and high level navigation in mountains before venturing off solo.

 Setup your route according to the terrain and wind, it may not be a straight line.
 Be prepared to follow mountain ridges, ranges or valleys.
 Fly on the upwind side in the valley, this gives maximum room to turn if needed.

 Flying at low level in a valley or at high level above the mountains gives a complete different view.
-Make sure to get instruction from an experience local instructor.
-Navigation can be a real challenge and when the weather turns poor the workload could be too high too handle.
+Make sure to get instruction from an experienced local instructor.
+Navigation can be a real challenge and when the weather turns poor the workload could be too high to handle.

 Not all mountain airports have an adequate fuel supply, make sure that you have enough onboard to return.
 Some even do not have places to sleep or lack food.
 Be prepared to carry food and lightweight camping gear if an overnight stay is needed.
 Carry a flashlight (the LED types are very good) and even a portable strobe light in your flight bag with fresh batteries.
 Lightweight warm clothing is also recommended.
 Visit a outdoor shop and get some proper advise on outdoor activities, plus they have really good equipment for an unexpected overnight stay under the wing.